SoftRadio Audio Settings

 Each device can be directed to play its audio in your left or right speaker, or in both.

 With the option for Quad speakers, the audio can be placed in up to four speakers.

-Sometimes you would like to hear what the other operators are transmitting and sometimes it is better that you don´t here it.
+Sometimes you would like to hear what the other operators are transmitting and sometimes it is better that you don´t hear.

 Some radio systems require that you can hear the radios receiver and/or tone messages while transmitting.